-White-nose syndrome is a fungal disease that has caused significant declines in insectivorous bat populations in North America.
-White-nose syndrome has not been identified in Australia.
+White-nose syndrome (WNS) is a fungal disease that has caused significant declines in insectivorous bat populations in North America.
+WNS has not been identified in Australia.
+For more information on this disease, see the WHA White-nose Syndrome Fact Sheet (Exotic).

 How to report a suspect case of white-nose syndrome - This document provides information on white-nose syndrome for people in Australia who come into contact with microbats e.g. bat/wildlife carers, ecologists and other researchers and students, cavers, cave managers, park rangers and members of the public.